RaineyMisty/katsuo-ropebound/README.md

 completed map - with moving tracking platforms, hazards (spikes) - 15%

-Item- collectable coins - 10%
+Item- collectable coins which are used generally as a training AI purposes - 10%

 movement - able to jump and walk on platforms - 15%